 Classes are normally held on weekdays between 7:00 - 9:50 pm (10:50 pm if required), usually for 2-3 evenings per week.
 If students opt to take the fast-track evening curriculum, the weekday classes will be increased to 4-5 evenings per week.
 There may be some weekend classes.

 Taught courses of the programme include Legal Concepts, Commercial Contracts, Procedure & Proof, Dispute Resolution in Theory & Practice, Mediation Practice, Arbitration Law, Arbitration Practice & Award Writing, and International Arbitration.
 Students with exemption are required to take an elective.

-Students are required to complete a research project in which they conduct preliminary research and prepare a research proposal.
 To obtain the Master’s degree, students are required to perform independent scholarly research and prepare a dissertation (i.e. LW6409A) or to pass the Advanced Award Writing (i.e. LW6409B).